Etiology: Teeth

 • Lower socioeconomic status (SES)

-• Children with certain congenital and genetic diseases and other children with special needs, such as children with cerebral palsy and intellectual disabilities
+• Certain congenital, genetic diseases, or special needs, such as cerebral palsy and intellectual disabilities

 Joanna Douglass, BDS, DDS